homebysix/repo-lasso/README.md

 - Python 3 (virtualenv optional)

 You'll also need a GitHub account, and a [personal access token](https://github.com/settings/tokens) associated with that account.
 The token needs only the `public_repo` scope enabled.

+I also recommend generating an SSH key on the device you plan to use Repo Lasso on, and [putting that SSH key on GitHub](https://github.com/settings/keys).

+Repo Lasso has been tested on macOS and Ubuntu, but should work on other platforms as well.

 ### Installation